-The tornado that ripped through Nashville two nights ago has changed many lives forever.
+The tornado that ripped through Nashville during the early hours of March 3rd has changed many lives forever.
 It struck while most people were fast asleep in their beds.
 Starting after midnight on the morning of Tuesday, March 3, 2020, communities east and west of Nashville were jostled awake by the piercing alarm of tornado sirens.
 Sometimes these tornado sirens are precautionary, but not this time.

 I’m donating 100% of the affiliate income I generate in March 2020 from credit cards, Amazon, Dosh, and CLEAR to local Nashville charities.
 Even if you don’t normally click my links, please do so this month to support the Nashville tornado recovery.